hpi-bp1819-naumann/shift-detector/docs/source/checks/word_prediction.rst

     ``lstm_window=5`` means that the model looks at 5 word vectors to predict the 6th word vector.
     That's why a num words per row > ``lstm_window`` is needed.

-``relative_thresh=.15``
-    This is probably the most important parameter.
-It lets you define the check's threshold.
-If the relative difference between the losses exceed this threshold, the check will detect a shift in the examined column.

 Implementation
 --------------

-.. _algorithm:

 Algorithm
 +++++++++

-Firstly, a FastText model is trained.
+First of all, a FastText model is trained.
 You can find parameters you might want to configure under section Parameters.
 The output of this first step is a list of word vectors per row.

 Then, a custom ML model using LSTM cells is used to predict the next word looking at a row of ``lstm_window`` words.